amidukr/pak-c-mak/README.md

 # Overview

 **pak-c-mak** is cross-platform tools used as distributed package manager for C++ libraries.
-As a prototype for this tool maven repository was used.
+As a prototype for this tool maven local and maven central repository was used.
 This tool re-uses git to host pak-c-mak package repositories and CMake as C++ modules build tool to build C++ libraries and C++ applications.

 For example there is cross-platform C++ multi-module application that re-uses C++ libraries implemented as CMake modules.
 To share that C++ libraries for future re-use, it is necessary to create git repository that will be used as pak-c-mak package repository.
 Create and put a pak-c-mak package into pak-c-mak package repository for every required C++ library and module.
 Each package should contain a URL to source code of C++ library, and required script to build and install this library as dependency to application.